proxin187/lazyscan/README.md

 ## Features

 - Configurable crawling parameters such as threads, request timeout, queue (in-memory or file) and seeds
-- Uses multiple dependencies for efficient scanning and data handling
+- Detect CVE's for specific targets
 - Helps identify websites running outdated or vulnerable software versions

 ## Installation